-Of course, asking the right questions requires you to listen intently.
+Of course, asking the right questions requires you to bust out your active listening skills.
 Give the group space to burn through the ideas that come quickly, and pay attention to what they’re saying so you know which questions can get them to think deeper.
 But generally stay out of the discussion until it stalls out or starts going in circles.

-Tune into the energy of the room and look for visual queues like body language.
+Tune into the energy of the room and look for visual cues like body language.
 Are people fidgeting in frustration?
 Do looks of discontent or disagreement abound?
 These are signs you need to intervene.
-It’s also ok to gauge sentiment in the room by simply asking: Is this resonating?
+It’s also ok to gauge sentiment in the room by simply asking people straight-up: Is this resonating?
 Do we feel comfortable with the progress we’re making?

 Bringing focus to the group’s emotional state helps you understand whether they’re engaged or disconnected.
 And if the group is disconnected, it’s time for you to jump in and lead them down an alternate path.